 FG: I wanted to wrap up this part of the interview with a question that is near and dear to my heart.
 This is a VERY difficult industry; it can chew you up and spit you out.
-You’re a very passionate man, so I wondered — if you’d never had the success you’ve had, if you’d never written a book, if you’d never had any television success, if you were still struggling to make ends meet, still in the kitchen and having a difficult time — would you still be in food?
+You’re a very passionate man, so I wondered — if you’d never had the success you’ve had if you’d never written a book if you’d never had any television success, if you were still struggling to make ends meet, still in the kitchen and having a difficult time — would you still be in food?

 MS: I think so.
-I think so… I know at heart what drive me is a desire to create experiences for other people.
+I think so… I know at heart what drives me is a desire to create experiences for other people.
 As a restaurateur now, more than just a chef, that’s what excites me.
 I really treasure that.
 I really sweat the details.

 I guess what I mean by that, is that hospitality is in me.
 It’s how I’m wired.
 So, yea, I think I would be.